thruthesky/detox/README.md

 * Images in home training menu list page should be in 360 px of width and 210 px of height for the best view.

-* Images in products menu list page should be in 360 px of width and 327 px of height for the best view.
+* Images in products  list page should be in 800 px of width and 727 px of height for the best view.

 * Images in about detoxification page  should be in 360 px of width and 360 px of height for the best view.